wilgru/USYDBC-WG-21-MERN-Book-Search-Engine/README.md

 npm install
 ```

-This will install all dependancies for the front-end and back-end too.
+This will install all dependancies for the server and client too.

 <a name="Link"></a>
 ## Link